1Password/srp/README.md

-# srp
+# AgileBits/srp

-A set of Go functions for Secure Remote Password protocol implementation
+A set of Go functions for Secure Remote Password protocol implementation in 1Password Teams.